bitcoincashorg/spec/uahf-technical-spec.md

 NOTE 1: refer to [3] for the specificaton of the revised transaction digest based on BIP143.
 Revisions were made to account for non-Segwit deployment.

+### REQ-6-4 (mandatory use of SCRIPT_VERIFY_STRICTENC)

+Once the fork has activated, a transaction shall be deemed invalid if it does not have the SCRIPT_VERIFY_STRICTENC flag set.

+RATIONALE: SCRIPT_VERIFY_STRICTENC ensure that the nHashType is validated properly.

 ### REQ-7 Difficulty adjustement in case of hashrate drop